 Its Hymenoplasty.
 It’s the surgical re-attachment of the hymen and an operation that restores virginity.
 It allows broken women to walk back into societies with honor.

 An uncountable number of women today face agony over a simple problem.
 Virginity.
-They’ve had sex outside the bounds of marriage and they risk being rejected by their communities.
+They’ve had sex outside the bounds of marriage and risk being rejected by their communities.
 An alarming number of women also risk their lives over this perceived honor.

 Having fallen in the throes of love, she too had consummated her relationship in the lush Lebanese countryside.
 Seven years into the relationship, her lover’s family wanted him to marry someone else.
 Nada drank a cocktail of household chemicals and Panadol to take her life.
 She believed that was it for her.

 But it was not meant to be.
 Lucky for her, she discovered hymenoplasty surgery in Lebanon, married, and has had two children since marriage.
 Her secret is safe with God.
 She will carry it to her grave.